AdotAyush/wordle-game/README.md

 - **Keyboard Input**: Type and press Enter to submit
 - **Status Updates**: Real-time feedback on guesses

-Enjoy playing this Wordle-inspired game! 🎮✨
+Enjoy playing this Wordle-inspired game